 What Is Heart Disease, Anyway?

 Despite its name, heart disease is not a single illness.
 Instead, it’s a broad term for a variety of problems that can affect the body’s most important muscle.
 Your heart works tirelessly 24/7—never taking a day off—to supply your brain and other vital organs with life-giving blood and oxygen.
 With that kind of workload, it’s no surprise things can sometimes go wrong, making the heart function less than optimally.
+Diseases or infections of the heart muscle and valves, or congenital heart defects can also cause heart failure.

 “Going wrong” can manifest in many different ways: For example, if your blood vessels become narrowed from smoking cigarettes, heredity, or a poor diet, the heart is forced to work even harder than normal to deliver blood to every cell in your body.
 If electrical currents between your heart’s chambers send erratic, rather than steady, pulses, your heart’s rhythm and pumping ability are both affected.